 McLean Hospital 115 Mill Street Belmont, MA 02478

 PTSD can occur if you’ve been through a traumatic event and are having trouble dealing with it.
-While it is normal to have some anxiety after such an event, it usually goes away in time.
+While it is normal to have some anxiety after such an event, it usually goes away over time.
 With PTSD, the anxiety is more intense and keeps coming back.
 Often the trauma is relived through nightmares, intrusive memories, and flashbacks (vivid memories that seem real).
 The symptoms of PTSD can cause problems with relationships and make it hard to cope with daily life.
 With proper psychiatric care, PTSD can be treated and individuals can feel better.

 You may find the following organizations helpful for more information on trauma: